Root Canal Treatment and Relief

 If you notice any of these issues, you should speak to your dentist about it as soon as possible.

-Once a root canal procedure has been performed and the tooth has been cleaned, you may have to schedule another visit in order to have the space filled.
+Once a root canal procedure has been performed and the tooth has been cleaned, you may need to schedule another visit in order to have the space filled.
 This is because medication is often administered directly into the tooth.
 This will prevent the spread of bacteria and infection.
 Once it is clear that there is no issue, you will be asked to return to complete the procedure.